Experimental and numerical investigation of the capillary front and side walls during laser beam welding

 Look at the state of the art for polishing of metals in industry most of the parts are polished manually, because current

+automated polishing techniques often cannot be used on parts with freeform surfaces and function relevant edges.
 One possible solution to automate the polishing of metallic freeform surfaces is the 3D laser polishing with continuous

 wave laser radiation.
 The achievable roughness is limited to Ra values between 0.05 and 0.5 μm depending on the